 Available by the square foot or full hide.
-Leather is ideal chafe protection for sails, canvaswork and mooring lines...
+Leather is the ideal chafe protection for sails, canvaswork and mooring lines...
 It's also used for turnbuckle and spreader boots... oar leathers, boom gallows & gaff jaw padding... tiller grips, wheel wraps, grab bars on bimini tops & dodgers... companionway ladders and more.
-Choose from the classic Sailmaker's Leather (soft, sueded finish), or any of our traditional Oil-tanned marine leathers, which are heavily waxed to withstand exposure to salt and sun -
+Choose from the classic Sailmaker's Leather (soft, sueded finish), or any of our traditional Oil-tanned or Latigo marine leathers, which are heavily waxed to withstand exposure to salt and sun -

 QUESTION: I have a portable sewing machine that I mostly use for sail repairs and canvas.
 Can your leathers be sewn by machine?
 Any tips?